maximbetin/instagram-helper/README.md

    - Tool uses XPath selectors for Instagram's current layout
    - If captions appear empty, Instagram may have changed their DOM structure
-   - Run with `--verbose` flag to see detailed extraction debugging
+   - Verbose logging is now enabled by default for detailed extraction debugging
    - Check log files for page structure analysis

 3. **Instagram Rate Limiting**: